-Table E-3.
+Table E-5.
 Monitoring Periods and Reporting Schedule

-Sampling Frequency Monitoring Period Begins On Monitoring Period ^[1] Continuous First day of discharge All times while the facility is discharging SP Start-up date First day of start-up phase through last day of start-up phase.
-1/Month First day of calendar month following the last day of start-up phase.
-First day of calendar month through last day of calendar month 1/Quarter Closest of January 1, April 1, July 1, or October 1 following (or on) the last day of start-up phase.
-January 1 through March 31 April 1 through June 30 July 1 through September 30 October 1 through December 31 2/Year Closest of January 1 or July 1 following (or on) the last day of the start-up period. ^[2] January 1 through June 30 July 1 through December 31 1/Year January 1 following (or on) the last day of the start-up period.
-January 1 through December 31
+Sampling Frequency Monitoring Period Begins On Monitoring Period ^[1] Continuous First day of discharge All times while the facility is discharging 1/Day First day of discharge Midnight through 11:59 p.m.
+1/Month First day of calendar month after first day of discharge First day of calendar month through last day of calendar month 1/Quarter Closest January 1, April 1, July 1, or October 1 before or after first day of discharge January 1 through March 31 April 1 through June 30 July 1 through September 30 October 1 through December 31 1/Year Closest January 1 before or after first day of discharge January 1 through December 31 1/ Two Years Closest January 1 before or after first of day discharge January 1 through December 31 of the following year Once January 1 after first day of discharge Once such that the results are reported with the new NOI form required on the first page of the Order